 High mechanical strength

-Custom insulation solutions
+Custom designed solutions

 Thin thermal insulation with a high R-value is of paramount importance to space-constrained applications.
 Our custom-designed vacuum insulation delivers thermal solutions in a compact package.
-With overall insulation thickness as low as 0.25mm, our parts can be used to insulate needles.
+With an overall thickness as low as 0.25mm, our parts can be used to insulate needles.
 Our low profile design can help your product save space, maintain a sleek profile, and reduce overall packaging requirements — without sacrificing thermal performance.

 Vacuum insulation has traditionally been used exclusively for cryogenic applications.
 Our proprietary Insulon® Technology creates ultra-thin, high-temperature vacuum insulation for applications up to 1000°C. For the most demanding applications, reducing radiation heat transfer is key.
-Our most advanced Insulon® parts may also include our proprietary multi-layer insulation for even greater high-temperature thermal insulation performance.
+Our most advanced Insulon® parts may also include our proprietary multi-layer insulation for even greater high-temperature thermal performance.